 Long-term Expected Rate of Return on Pension Plan Investments - The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2022, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2023, are summarized in the following table:

 Long-term Expected Real Rates of Return

 General Police Fire-

 Employees' Officers' Fighters'

 Pension Pension Pension

 Asset Class Trust Fund Trust Fund Trust Fund

 Domestic Equity 7.50% 7.50% 7.50%

 International Equity 8.50% 8.50% 8.50%

 Fixed Income - Core 2.50% 2.50% 2.50%

 Fixed Income - Non-core 2.50% 2.50% 2.50%

 Real estate 4.50% 4.50% 4.50%

 Alternative 6.03% 6.03% 6.03%

-arget Asset Allocations 1
+Target Asset Allocations 3

 Domestic Equity 45.00% 45.00% 45.00%

 International Equity 15.00% 15.00% 15.00%

 Fixed Income - Core 15.00% 15.00% 15.00%

 Fixed Income - Non-core 10.00% 10.00% 10.00%

 Real estate 10.00% 10.00% 10.00%

 Alternative 5.00% 5.00% 5.00%

-Discount Rate - The discount used to measure the total pension liability as of the measurement date was a rate of 7.25% for the general employees' pension plan and 7.50% for the police and fire pension plans.
-The total pension liability as of the City's reporting date of September 30, 2022 was measured as of September 30, 2021, which is the measurement date for financial reporting purposes.
+Discount Rate - The discount used to measure the total pension liability as of the measurement date was a rate of 7.25% for all three plans.
+The total pension liability as of the City's reporting date of September 30, 2023 was measured as of September 30, 2022, which is the measurement date for financial reporting purposes.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the actuarially determined contribution rate.
 Based on those assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate used to measure the total pension liability as of the financial reporting date of September 30, 2022 was 7.25% for all three plans.
+The discount rate used to measure the total pension liability as of the financial reporting date of September 30, 2023 was 7.25% for all three plans.